binhcn/tech-bank/java-core.md

 ```

 ### Asynchronous programming
-- writing non-blocking code and running a task on a separate thread rather than the main application thread
+- writing non-blocking code and running the task on a separate thread rather than the main application thread
 - this way, the main thread won't have to wait for the completion of this async task and can execute other tasks in parallel